 - a.
-For those programs not covered in this regulation, directors/commanders will use Army Regulation (AR) 385-10 to promulgate other applicable and/or more stringent policies.
+For those programs not covered in this regulation, directors/commanders will use AR 385-10 to promulgate other applicable and/or more stringent policies.
 All regulatory or statutory SOH standards issued by higher headquarters and other federal agencies are adopted. - b.
-USARC incorporates the standards promulgated by the OSH Act as implemented in EO 12196; 29 CFR 1960; DODI 6055.1; DODI 6055.04; and DODI 6055.07, and Army Regulation (AR) 385-10 to provide a safe and healthful environment.
-USARC will comply with the requirements in all nonmilitary DOD operations and workplaces, regardless of whether work performed by military or DA Civilian personnel. - c.
+USARC incorporates the standards promulgated by the OSH Act as implemented in EO 12196; 29 CFR 1960; DoDI 6055.01; DoDI 6055.04; and DoDI 6055.07, and AR 385-10 to provide a safe and healthful environment.
+USARC will comply with the requirements in all nonmilitary Department of Defense (DoD) operations and workplaces, regardless of whether work performed by military or DA Civilian personnel. - c.
 Conflict resolution.
 When requirements in this regulation conflict statutory and/or regulatory requirements, apply the more protective or stringent standard. - d.
-Submit requests for waivers, exemptions, or variances to existing standards through command channels to this Headquarters, USARC Safety Office (AFRC-SA), US Army Reserve Command, 4710 Knox Street, Fort Liberty, NC 28310-5010.
+Submit requests for waivers, exemptions, or variances to existing standards through command channels to this Headquarters, USARC Safety Office (AFRC-SA), US Army Reserve Command, 4710 Knox Street, Fort Bragg, NC 28310-5010.

 1-7.
-Safety and Occupational Health (SOH) Program specifics
+Safety and Occupational Health Program specifics

 - a.
 Commanders shall structure and resource SOH programs to support mission operations.
-The SOH program for each organization must include applicable functional areas outlined in AR 385 10, Table 1-1. - b.
-The MSCs shall have a full time SOH manager rated or senior rated by the Commander.
+The SOH program for each organization must include applicable functional areas outlined in AR 385 10, table 1-1. - b.
+The MSCs shall have a full-time SOH manager rated or senior rated by the Commander.
 The MSC safety managers and officers will have an appropriate safety staff to manage the SOH program as established in AR 385-10. - c.
 Commanders without an authorized full-time safety manager/officer assigned will have at least one person appointed as the Unit Safety Officer (USO) to perform duties. - d.
 The USAR SOH program applies to all USAR personnel.
 For the purpose of this regulation personnel is defined as Soldiers, DA Civilians, and contractors.
-DA Civilians are personnel working at the Aviation Support Facilities (ASFs), Equipment Concentration Sites (ECS), Area Maintenance Support Activities (AMSA), Branch Maintenance Activities (BMA) or performing administrative functions within USAR.
+DA Civilians are personnel working at the Aviation Support Facilities (ASFs), Equipment Concentration Sites (ECS), Area Maintenance

+Support Activities (AMSA), Branch Maintenance Activities (BMA) or performing administrative functions within USAR.

 1-8.
-Army Safety and Occupational Health Management System (ASOHMS)
+Army Safety and Occupational Health Management System

-The ASOHMS provides the plans and procedures used to evaluate the Army Safety and Occupational Health Program (ASOHP) effectiveness at every operational level.
+The Army Safety and Occupational Health Management System (ASOHMS) provides the plans and procedures used to evaluate the Army Safety and Occupational Health Program (ASOHP) effectiveness at every operational level.
 ASOHMS serves as the framework to guide organizational SOH management while offering the flexibility to implement the system to meet the needs and adequately cover the complexity and uniqueness of the USAR mission.